3dui-class-f20/a3-template/README.md

 Either approach is fine for this assignment.

-You should make the initial people of full black very short (perhaps 1/25th of a second or so).
+You should make the initial period of full black very short (perhaps 1/25th of a second or so).
 As with all animations, you should base this time period on time, not on a number of rendering frames, to ensure it behaves similarly on displays with different frame rates.

 ### Shift Teleport